tarantool/metrics/doc/monitoring/api_reference.rst

     :param table label_pairs: table containing label names as string keys, label values as values.

-    Global labels are applied only to metrics collection.
+    Global labels are applied only to metric collection.
 They have no effect on how observations are stored.

     Global labels can be changed on the fly.

-    ``label_pairs`` from an observation object has priority over global labels.
+    ``label_pairs`` from observation objects have priority over global labels.
     If you pass ``label_pairs`` to an observation method with the same key as some global label, the method argument value will be used.